spacetelescope/imexam/docs/index.rst

 new issue on the ``imexam`` `GitHub issue tracker
 <https://github.com/spacetelescope/imexam/issues>`_.

-Please include an example that demonstrates the issue that will allow the developers to reproduce and fix the problem.
-You may be asked to also provide information about your operating system and a full Python stack trace.
+Please include an example that demonstrates the issue sufficiently so that the developers can reproduce and fix the problem.
+You may also be asked to provide information about your operating system and a full Python stack trace.
 The developers will walk you through obtaining a stack trace if it is necessary.